ReynLisondra/sap-fiori-training/Session4_Exercise_2.md

 ```

 ### Create i18n.properties for German texts
-Duplicate the i18n.properties file and rename the second one as i18n_de.properties
+Duplicate the ``i18n.properties`` file and rename the second one as ``i18n_de.properties``

 ### Translate to German
 Translate the English values in the i18n_de.properties file with German values.
-You may use any kind of translation service, such as Google Translate.
+You may use any kind of translation service, such as [Google Translate](https://translate.google.com/)

 ```csv
 title=Bestellungen anzeigen